General University Reference Utility

 Quality Improvement Activities

-Minimum Necessary Disclosure
+Minimum Necessary Use or Disclosure

-Security of PHI
+Security of Electronic PHI (ePHI)

 Develop Access Control of PHI

-All covered components must develop policies that identify the types of persons within their unit that need access to PHI and the specific PHI to which they need access.
+All Covered Components must develop policies that identify the types of persons within their unit that need access to PHI and the specific PHI to which they need access.

 Notice of Privacy Practices